Lumbar spine MRI Scan

 Some patients experience claustrophobia during their MRI scan.
 One solution for patients suffering from claustrophobia is to have their scan on an Open MRI Machine which, unlike a regular machine, is not an enclosed tube, but two plates open on all sides.

 At First Look MRI we have an Open MRI in our Atlanta Braselton location.
-In our Atlanta Brookhaven location we have a Wide Bore MRI Machine which has a much larger space for the patient than a regular MRI machine.
-Most patients suffering from claustrophobia have visited our Brookhaven location before their scan and are perfectly comfortable with having their scan in this machine.
+In our Atlanta Brookhaven and Atlanta Alpharetta locations we have wide bore MRI machines which have a much larger space for the patient than a regular MRI machine.
+Most patients suffering from claustrophobia have visited either our Brookhaven or Alpharetta locations before their scan and are perfectly comfortable with having their scan in this machine.

 We always welcome patients who want to visit any of our locations before booking a scan to see if they feel comfortable with the space inside the machine.
 Please feel free to drop in anytime or give us a call to see the machine yourself and we’ll be happy to let you test it.